-One of the first questions we consistently get asked: should I invest in SEO and if so, what do I need to invest in SEO?
+One of the first questions we consistently get asked: Should I invest in SEO and if so, what do I need to invest?
 We surveyed the SEO community – agencies and enterprises – and asked them this very question: How much do you invest in SEO?

 The range of answers varied widely, from $2,000 per month to more than $20,000 per month.
-In response, we wanted to answer this question in a way that paints a complete picture of SEO cost.
-We’ve read every SEO pricing guide out there and believe we have covered it all, from technology to internal team resources to full-service SEO agencies and even the different costs in local SEO and eCommerce SEO.
+In response, we wanted to answer this question in a way that paints a complete picture of the costs involved.
+We’ve read every SEO pricing guide out there and believe we have covered it all, from technology to internal team resources to full-service SEO agencies, and even the different costs in local SEO and eCommerce SEO.

 There is no single cookie-cutter SEO pricing package for every organization.
 Moreover, you should be very wary of any agency, consultant or tools provider that tells you otherwise.

-Whether you’re looking to get started with search engine optimization or planning on overhauling your current plan by scoping out the costs of a new SEO platform, a toolkit, or agency, our guide to SEO costs can help make sense of the different price points.
+Whether you’re looking to get started with SEO, or planning on overhauling your current plan by scoping out the costs of a new SEO platform, a toolkit, or agency, our guide to SEO costs can help make sense of the different price points.

 Be aware that when it comes to shopping for SEO, you get what you pay for.